Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 input file, a dataset is usually just a list of values where value number N is associated to cell number N in the grid.

-The iMOD6 3d Viewer is used for viewing the grids in 3d, and for plotting datasets on top of the grids using a color legend.
+The iMOD 3D Viewer is used for viewing the grids in 3d, and for plotting datasets on top of the grids using a color legend.
 To gain more insight in the data, the color legend can be edited, and the values of individual cells can be inspected.
 Slider tools allow viewing the inside